Skip navigation

 E-Mail: epp@iwt-bremen.de

-Medium manganese steels are increasingly used due to their excelling mechanical properties.
-Nevertheless, their high Mn content makes their production challenging.
+Medium-manganese steels are at the forefront of third-generation high-strength steels due to their excellent mechanical properties.
+However, their high Mn content makes their production challenging.

-This project aims to tackle this downside by replacing conventional casting with additive manufacturing.
-Furthermore, the chemical heterogeneities left by the manufacturing step offer possibilities for shortening heat treatment times and tailoring the microstructure in order to achieve various mechanical properties.
+This project aims to address this disadvantage by replacing conventional casting with additive manufacturing.
+Furthermore, the chemical heterogeneities that arise during production offer the possibility of reducing heat treatment times and adjusting the microstructure to achieve various mechanical properties.
+The image shows the different concepts for manufacturing and heat treatment of the components, utilizing the targeted use of the stacking fault energy of austenite, which are being pursued in the project.

 Funding: DFG